 Governors take individual responsibility for key areas of the curriculum and work with subject and key stage leaders to drive improvement.
 Governors also go into school on a more official basis to formally monitor aspects of the School Improvement Plan.

 There is no longer a legal requirement for Governing Bodies to hold an AGM, but the GB must ensure that it communicates its work to parents and other stakeholders.
 Each year the GB and senior management team seek to access the views of all stakeholders, particularly parents, pupils and staff.
 This is achieved in a variety of ways such as newsletters and questionnaires.
 These views inform planning for improvement.
 Information about the work of the school is available on the school website (including up-to-date school policies) and through the prospectus.

 What qualifications are needed?

 No formal qualifications are required, just a desire to put experience and life skills to good use.

 What about training?

-Advice is available on-line through the Governors Intranet and through Governor Services at Havant.
+Advice is available on-line through the Governors Intranet and through Hampshire Governor Services.

 It seems like an awful lot of work - why do it?